 I'm not being fair.
 The moments that came and went gave us our due share.
 We caressed and kissed and did all the things a man and a woman do to one another.
 We danced to slow music, we drank from the same glass.
 We wished we died together right there and then many times.
 We said everything we wanted to say, without pause, without recourse, and we believed it.

 I wrote this last paragraph in the past tense while the future was still ahead of us, and still is.
 But I'm rushing things.
 It's a tickle I deplore and can't resist.

-Tsipi Keller was born in Prague, raised in Israel, studied in Paris, and has been living in the U.S. since 1974.
-Novelist and translator and the author of ten books, she is the recipient of several literary awards, including National Endowment for the Arts Translation Fellowships, New York Foundation for the Arts Fiction grants, and an Armand G. Erpf Translation Award from Columbia University.
-Her short stories and novel excerpts have appeared in journals and anthologies in the U.S. and in Europe (in German and Romanian translations).
-Her fiction is often characterized as literary and urban/noir.
+Tsipi Keller was born in Prague, raised in Israel, studied in Paris, and now lives in the U.S. A fiction writer (short stories, novellas, novels) and a translator of Hebrew poetry into English, she’s the author of eleven books, and the recipient of several literary awards, including National Endowment for the Arts Translation Fellowships, and New York Foundation for the Arts Fiction grants.
+Her fiction is often characterized as literary/urban/noir, and her short stories and novel excerpts have appeared in journals and anthologies in the U.S. and abroad (in German, Romanian, and Hebrew translations).